Removing a Hummer Differential

 Removal:

 First thing to do when attempting to drop a differential is to remove the undercarriage protection.
 Then drain the gear fluid.
+The reason you need to drain the fluid is because when you remove the output flange the oil will pour out the sides all over the place.
 If you're doing the rear remove the parking brake cables from the calipers.

 I Stripped my Rear Differential hex head fill plug and tried a GM plug with a square socket as a replacement